“When Life Went Sideways, The WW App Kept Us On Track”

 Rachel: Like many people, we experienced a major shift in our way of working when the pandemic hit in March of 2020.
 Everything switched to being remote, and all of a sudden Evan and I were making almost all our meals at home.
 At the time, I was a little worried: I didn’t think of myself as a very good cook.

 Evan: When all our travel plans were scrapped, we figured we were in for the long haul at home.
 Our first order of business was grocery shopping.
-We’re on Blue, so we took a look at the ZeroPoint foods list.
-We picked up lean proteins like eggs—our favorite—along with shrimp and chicken breast, plus vegetables such as Brussels sprouts, and lots of fruit.
+We took a look at the ZeroPoint foods lists, and picked up lean proteins like eggs—our favorite—along with shrimp and chicken breast, plus vegetables such as Brussels sprouts, and lots of fruit.

 Evan: You can also filter what you don’t want in a dish.
 Rachel definitely chooses “no mustard” for me.
 I love that we can edit recipes in the app and make them our own.